El-Shaarawy/Python/README.md

 # WikipediaCrawler
 Wikipedia Crawler in Python
-This program goes through Wikipedia, extracts, keeps track and navigates to the first link on each page and see where it leads.
+There is a common belief that if you keep navigating to the first link on any page on wikipedia, you will end up in the 'Philosophy' page as it's the mother of all topics.
+This program goes automates this process.
+It goes through any chosen Wikipedia page to extract, keep track and navigate to the first link on each page and see where it leads.